Links on SoundGuys may earn us a commission. Learn more.

 Where’s the bass?

 If you’re new to buying ultra-expensive headphones, you may have accidentally picked up a pair that was designed for more studio work or critical listening than you wanted.
 Despite what you might read, there’s really not many “bad” headphones out there anymore, just ones that are right or wrong for your needs.
 Anyways, the most common complaint I hear about ultra-expensive headphones is that they don’t sound how they “should.”

-Typically, audiophile and studio headphones will attempt to make every note a similar volume (a “flat” response), and if you were to plot the level of every note these headphones were able to play on a chart, all you’d see is a straight-ish line from 0 to 20,000Hz.
+Typically, audiophile and studio headphones will attempt to make every frequency play back at similar volume, sometimes referred to as a “flat” response.
 However, our ears don’t work like microphones, and our own biology is very different than sensitive electronics: we hear notes of varying frequencies as being very different than they actually are.

 Solution: Read more headphone reviews